IBM/aspera-cli/docs/README.md

 product> faspex5
 ```

-When Faspex is detected, it would ask for the path to a private key.
+When Faspex is detected, the wizard asks for the path to a private key.
 If you do not have a private key, leave that field blank, and one will be generated or a previously generated key will be used.

 ```text